Metered Aerosol (CFC-Free)

 Tell any other doctors, dentists, and pharmacists who are treating you that you are using Atrovent Metered Aerosol.

-If you are about to start any new medicine, tell your doctor or pharmacist that you are using Atrovent Metered Aerosol.
+If you are about to be started on any new medicine, remind your doctor and pharmacist that you are using Atrovent Metered Aerosol.

-If you plan to have surgery (which requires a general anaesthetic), tell your doctor or dentist that you are using Atrovent Metered Aerosol.
+If you plan to have surgery, tell the surgeon or anaesthetist that you are using Atrovent Metered Aerosol.
 It may affect other medicines during surgery.

-If you become pregnant while using Atrovent Metered Aerosol tell your doctor or pharmacist.
+If you become pregnant while using Atrovent Metered Aerosol tell your doctor or pharmacist immediately.

 Do not take any other medicines for your breathing problems without checking with your doctor.